RocketChat/Rocket.Chat/README.md

 Send your first message in minutes.

 Free for 30 days.
-Afterwards, choose between continuing to host on our secure cloud or migrate to your private cloud, data center or even air-gapped environment.
+Afterward, choose between continuing to host on our secure cloud or migrating to your private cloud, data center, or even air-gapped environment.

 [Start your cloud hosted trial now](https://rocket.chat/trial-saas)